Beliavsky/Fortran-code-on-GitHub/README.md

 [STELLOPT](https://github.com/PrincetonUniversity/STELLOPT): stellarator optimization code, from PrincetonUniversity.
 A stellarator is a plasma device that relies primarily on external magnets to confine a plasma.

+[Themis](https://github.com/colombarifm/themis): statistical mechanics software designed to obtain the association thermodynamics of two structures (ions, molecules, crystals, nanoparticles, etc), by colombarifm.
+It generates a configurational partition function by systematically sampling the phase space using discrete grids to perform translations and rotations of one structure around another.

 [thermopack](https://github.com/SINTEF/thermopack): thermodynamic model library for fluid properties and PVT calculations, from SINTEF

 [turbogap](https://github.com/mcaroba/turbogap): efficiently and accurately builds many-body atomic descriptors and carry out other related computations employed in machine-learning approaches to atomistic modeling, such as to run molecular dynamics simulations, by mcaroba